2. Markov Processes#

 Example 2.2 (cont’d)

-Using this example, we investigate the strong property using the finite Markov chain example, Example 2.2.
+Using this example, we investigate the strong contraction property using the finite Markov chain example, Example 2.2.
 Recall that a stationary density \({\bf q}\) is a nonnegative vector that satisfies

 and \({\bf q} \cdot \textbf{1}_n = 1 \).
-Construct a subspace, \(\bf{Q}^\perp\) of \({\mathbb R}^n\) such that all vectors \({\bf f}\) are orthogonal to \({\bf q}\).
+Construct a subspace \(\bf{Q}^\perp\) of \({\mathbb R}^n\) consisting of all vectors \({\bf f}\) orthogonal to \({\bf q}\).

 If the only column eigenvector of \({\mathbb T}\) associated with a unit eigenvalue is constant over states \(i\) for which \({\sf q}_i > 0\), then the implied Markov process is ergodic.
-If in addition, the only eigenvector of \({\mathbb P}\) that is associated with an eigenvalue that has a unit norm (the unit eigenvalue might be minus one or complex) is constant over states \(i\) for which \({\sf q}_i > 0\), then \({\mathbb T}^m\) is a strong contraction on \(\bf{Q}\) for some integer \(m \geq 1\).[8]
+If in addition, the only eigenvector of \({\mathbb P}\) that is associated with an eigenvalue that has a unit norm (the unit eigenvalue might be minus one or complex) is constant over states \(i\) for which \({\sf q}_i > 0\), then \({\mathbb T}^m\) is a strong contraction on \(\bf{Q}^\perp\) for some integer \(m \geq 1\).[8]
 The unit norm eigenvalue restriction rules out the presence of periodic components that can be forecast perfectly.

-2.8.
+2.10.
 Limited Dependence and the Convergence of Multi-Period Forecasts#

-We explore a rather different approach to limiting dependence that we view as form of stochastic stability.
+We explore a rather different approach to limiting dependence that we view as a form of stochastic stability.
 Let \(Q\) be a stationary distribution.
 Throughout, we suppose that the Markov process is aperiodic and we study situations in which

 for all \(j\), and thus